alhalsten/streaming-02-multiple-processes/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

-1. What libraries did we import?
+1. What libraries did we import? datetime, logging, multiprocessing, os, platform, sqlite3, sys, and time
-1. Where do we set the TASK_DURATION_SECONDS?
+1. Where do we set the TASK_DURATION_SECONDS? line 40
 1. How many functions are defined?
+7
-1. What are the function names?
+1. What are the function names? recreate_database, create_table, drop_table, insert_pet, process_one, process_two, process_3,
 1. In general, what does each function do?
+They create a database with a total of 6 pets added.
 1. Where does the execution begin?
 Hint: generally at the end of the file.
+At line 175 with recreate_database()
 1. How many processes do we start?
+3
 1. How many records does each process insert?
+2

 In this first run, we start 3 processes, each inserting 2 records into a shared database